simularium/simularium-viewer/README.md

+## Simularium repositories
+This repository is part of the Simularium project ([simularium.allencell.org](https://simularium.allencell.org)), which includes repositories:
+- [simulariumIO](https://github.com/allen-cell-animated/simulariumio) - Python package that converts simulation outputs to the format consumed by the Simularium viewer website
+- [simularium-engine](https://github.com/allen-cell-animated/simularium-engine) - C++ backend application that interfaces with biological simulation engines and serves simulation data to the front end website
+- [simularium-viewer](https://github.com/allen-cell-animated/simularium-viewer) - NPM package to view Simularium trajectories in 3D
+- [simularium-website](https://github.com/allen-cell-animated/simularium-website) - Front end website for the Simularium project, includes the Simularium viewer

+---

 ![Node.js CI](https://github.com/allen-cell-animated/simularium-viewer/workflows/Node.js%20CI/badge.svg)
 ![NPM Package Publish](https://github.com/allen-cell-animated/simularium-viewer/workflows/NPM%20Package/badge.svg)

 # Simularium Viewer

-npm package to view simularium trajectories https://www.npmjs.com/package/@aics/simularium-viewer
+simularium-viewer is an NPM package to view simularium trajectories in 3D https://www.npmjs.com/package/@aics/simularium-viewer

 ---

 ## Description
-This viewer can visualize trajectories that are in the Simularium Visualization-Data-Format.
+This viewer can visualize trajectories that are in Simularium format (see the file format documentation [here](https://github.com/allen-cell-animated/simulariumio/blob/master/file_format.md)).
 The viewer can operate in the following modes:

 **drag-and-drop**
-Drag a Simularium Visualization-Data-Format file into the window (WebGL) area of the viewer.
+Drag a Simularium file into the window (WebGL) area of the viewer.

 **remote-streaming**
 Connect to a [simularium-engine](https://github.com/allen-cell-animated/simularium-engine) instance, and stream data through a web-socket connection.

+___

 ## Installation in your project
 1. `npm i @aics/simularium-viewer`